Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Conclusion

-The ongoing debate about the advantages and disadvantages of WCHR has helped us understood the Human Rights system in an anatomical way, yet the more practical questions such as implementation remains unsettled.
+The ongoing debate about the advantages and disadvantages of WCHR has helped us understand the Human Rights system in an anatomical way, yet the more practical questions such as implementation remain unsettled.
 Due to the different political choice, Australia’s approach to immigration detention is contentious from the viewpoint of international human rights system in relation to the Article 9 of the ICCPR.
 However, unless human rights as a culture and value deeply cultivated in our humanity, even a more advanced WCHR cannot straighten out the complex between national interest and international interference.

 (END)